Madrid Summer Law Institute

 Through the Madrid Summer Law Institute, students receive five law school credits in one month and take a full month away to travel and explore Europe.
 Classes meet only Mondays through Thursdays, and they are out by 1:00 p.m. each day.

-An added bonus is that the 2016 program is over before the Fourth of July so students have the opportunity to pursue work opportunities and/or externships during the second half of the summer.
+An added bonus is that the 2017 program is being held earlier this year so students have the opportunity to pursue work opportunities and/or externships during the second half of the summer.

 Student loans generally are available to cover the cost of attending the program, including travel expenses, food, tuition, books, and housing.
 Also, the $100 application fee will be refunded if you are unable to obtain necessary financial aid to attend the program.

 But hurry!
 Most students who study abroad over the summer apply during February and March.
 In case you are thinking about applying to study in Madrid during the first part of the summer.

 I could not be happier with this program – top to bottom, a complete success!

 Sunday, May 28 to Saturday, June 24, 2017

 *Classes held Monday through Thursday and dismissed by 1 p.m.
 You still will need to study, but you'll have blocks of time to explore.